fbpx

 LATEST NEWS

-If you are looking at boat insurance, then you will likely have had to consider third-party liability insurance at the very least.
-Even though boat insurance is not a legal requirement in the UK, it is highly recommended – as many marinas will not accept your boat without any least some form of cover.
-At the absolute least, third party liability insurance is a wise idea.
-With more and more insurance claims being made every day, it is always best to ensure that your vessel is protected.
-So, what is third party liability insurance, and how does it work?
+If you are looking at boat insurance, then you’ve likely come across third-party liability insurance.
+Even though boat insurance is not a legal requirement in the UK, it is highly recommended, – as many marinas will not accept your boat without at least some form of cover.

 Third-party liability insurance covers you if there is any damage caused to other boats.
 This type of boat insurance policy should also cover you if the damage caused any physical harm.
 It will cover the boat owner, crew, and even guests.
 In total, it will cover: